aliceminkov/Final-Project/proposal.md

 ## Project Schedule
 **Week 1 (11/9-11/18)**:
    - Figure out what data/ how to integrate it into Python
    - Need to create a dictionary probably for the restaurant data

 **Week 2 (11/19-11/25)**:
--Load in necessary libraries/packages
+-   Load in necessary libraries/packages
--Start creating Python functions for users to input and generate desired outputs -Focus on getting the MVP achieved in its basic form
+-   Start creating Python functions for users to input and generate desired outputs
+-   Focus on getting the MVP achieved in its basic form

 **Week 3 (11/26-12/02)**:
--Integrate Flask with Python code
+-   Integrate Flask with Python code
--Start building website
+-   Start building website
--Potentially add complexities into MVP
+-   Potentially add complexities into MVP

 **Week 4 (12/03-12/09)**:
--Finalize Python code and wesbite
+-   Finalize Python code and wesbite
--Tie up any loose ends/edits and add any necessary changes
+-   Tie up any loose ends/edits and add any necessary changes

 ## Risks and Limitations
 One potential risk is making sure the user can input their orders and get the desired results back on the website.
 The largest challenge will be integrating Flask with my Python code to create a functional and dynamic website.